-Control of the harmony rules (i.e. the amount of livestock manure applied per hectare per year) on derogation farms is carried out after the derogation year has ended.
+Control of the harmony rules (i.e. the amount of livestock manure applied per hectare per year) on derogation farms is carried out after the derogation year has ended7.
 This control is carried out within the general inspection of the Danish harmony rules.
 The inspector visits the farm to inspect the production based on various production and fertilizer account documents.
 Violation of the harmony rules is sanctioned.
 For minor violations, the farmer receives a notification and recommendation or a warning.
 For more severe violations, the farmer is reports to the police and receives a fine.
 Farmers that receive a warning or a fine are reported for not complying with the cross compliance criteria.

-Administrative inspection included submitted fertilizer accounts concerning the year 2018/2019, for 85 inspected farms in January and February 2020 for violation of the harmony rules.
-The holdings were automatically selected for inspection, based on a previously agreed set of "risk criteria".
+Concerning the year 2017/2018, 84 derogation farms have been inspected for violation of the harmony rules.
+Holdings were automatically selected for inspection, based on a previously agreed set of "risk criteria".
 The Danish Agricultural Agency has therefore no direct influence on how many derogation holdings ware selected for "harmony rules inspection".
-Out of these administrative inspections, 9 holdings (10.6 %)
+Out of these derogation controls, 71.4 % (60 holdings)

-&lt;sup>6 The respective controls during the planning period 2020/2021, which have been performed in January and February 2021 are related to the fact that the farmer has made use of the derogation in the previous planning period, i.e. 2019/2020.
+6 The respective controls during the planning period 2019/2020, which have been performed in January and February 2020 are related to the fact that the farmer has made use of the derogation in the previous planning period, i.e. 2018/2019.
 This applies also to all previous control years.